PatakiSubodh/quickRent/README.md

 # QuickRent - Deployment README

+### Deployment Link:
+You can view the live version of the platform here: [QuickRent Deployment](https://quickrent-indol.vercel.app/)

 ### Project Description
 The project, **QuickRent**, is a **web-based property rental platform** built using **plain HTML, CSS, and JavaScript**.
 It allows users to browse available rental properties, contact landlords, and explore detailed property listings.